dstackai/dstack/docs/docs/concepts/volumes.md

 As a consequence, the contents of the instance volume are specific to the instance where the run is executed, and data persistence, integrity, and even existence are guaranteed only if the subsequent run is executed on the same exact instance, and there is no other runs in between.

+!!! info "Backends"
+    Instance volumes are currently supported for all backends except `runpod`, `vastai` and `kubernetes`.

 ### Manage volumes { #manage-instance-volumes }